 - Easy to clean and also vibration tested

-While it may be on the more expensive end, it is made for RVs by a company known for their recreational vehicle specific appliances.
 Plus, this oven is good-looking enough to even be in a residential home!
-You can check it out on Amazon here.
+You can [amazon link=”B08XY37QMH” title=”check it out on Amazon here.” ]

-Most High Tech: NUWAVE BRAVO XL Convection Smart Oven
+Most High-Tech: NUWAVE BRAVO XL Convection Smart Oven

 - Lightweight and compact, this oven can go virtually anywhere